cloud-native-toolkit/inventory-kafka-nodejs/README.md

 This Node.JS Application is part of the Inventory Service for the IBM Cloud Native Toolkit Journey.
 This application allows users to produce a message to a kafka topic notifying all consumers that an update to an item in inventory has occured.

-This application supports the following configurations:
+This application supports the following platforms:
   - Confluent
   - Local Kafka
   - Strimzi